Darkest Dungeon - Initial Impressions

 Image: Red Hook Studios

 Several facilities on your estate, namely the tavern and the church exist for the sole purpose of providing restitution to your stressed comrades.
-I'll get into the importance of this in a moment, but for now, I'll just say that these are the places that are used the most simply because you want to make sure that your warriors are not entering any battlefields with high stress levels.
+I'll get into the importance of this in a moment, but for now, I'll just say that these are the places that are used the most simply because you want to make sure that your warriors are not entering any battlefields with high-stress levels.
 Other facilities include a blacksmith, a training guild, and a sanitarium to better equip your warriors with the tools and the skills they'll need to survive.

 In order to utilize these facilities properly, however, you'll need to find heirlooms stashed about your estate in the dungeons.
 The cost of these heirlooms is pretty steep too.
-You will have to dig through multiple dungeons before you'll even be able to upgrade your warriors weapons at all.
+You will have to dig through multiple dungeons before you'll even be able to upgrade your warriors’ weapons at all.
 This is compounded by the fact that the other facilities require the same materials.
 So across your whole estate, you have to distribute your materials and money accordingly.
-Gaining the necessary materials and keeping your warriors alive will take up a majority of your time and effort.
+Gaining the necessary materials and keeping your warriors alive will take up the majority of your time and effort.

 Image: Red Hook Studios